Pigzaum/bc_irp/README.md

-# Inventory-routing problem (IRP) linear program solver.
+# Inventory-routing problem (IRP) linear program solver

-A C++ implementation of the IRP linear program using Gurobi's API.
+A C++ implementation of the IRP linear program [1] using Gurobi's API.

 ## Prerequisites